Opinion | The Biden administration must go into overdrive to reclaim our courts

 Other courts have been resegregated because judges of color have retired during the Trump years and have not been replaced with similar picks.
 This retreat in judicial diversity has even hit Biden’s home state: After losing a Black judge, the federal district court in Delaware is an all-White bench.

-Today, we once again have an all-White appellate court, thanks to Trump: the Seventh Circuit, which covers Illinois, Wisconsin and Indiana.
+Today, we once again have an all-White appellate court, thanks to Trump: the 7th Circuit, which covers Illinois, Wisconsin and Indiana.
 It lost its only judge of color at the beginning of Trump’s term, and Trump appointed only White judges.
 Other appellate courts have lost essential representation.
-For example, Trump failed to include even one Latino nominee among his appointments to the Fifth Circuit, which covers Texas, Louisiana and Mississippi, after the only Latino judge retired.
+For example, Trump failed to include even one Latino nominee among his appointments to the 5th Circuit, which covers Texas, Louisiana and Mississippi, after the only Latino judge retired.

 Representation of Black women on appellate courts has fared worst of all.
 Remarkably, only eight Black women have ever served on such courts.
 When Trump’s term began, there were seven Black female appellate judges, and three have since retired.
-Since Trump has appointed no Black judges — male or female — to the appellate bench, only four Black women currently sit on these influential courts; three are eligible for senior status.
+Since Trump has appointed no Black judges — male or female — to the appellate bench, only four Black women sit on these influential courts; three are eligible for senior status.

 The election of Biden promises a more inclusive judiciary.
 We applaud his commitment to nominating a Black woman to the Supreme Court.
 This would be historic and long overdue.
 But we can’t ignore the imperative to increase representation on the lower courts, too.
 Each court should reflect the rich diversity of those it serves.
 Trump not only halted but also reversed any progress toward that goal.
 The new administration will have to go into overdrive just to catch up.
 There is no time to waste.